 Employment Outlook for Master's in Health Education Graduates

 Some health educator positions require a master's degree, particularly in the areas of community health education, school health education, and health promotion.
 According to Salary.com, health education workers with advanced degrees earn more than their counterparts with bachelor's or associate degrees.

 |Health Educator Degree Level||Salary Range: Low End||Salary Range: High End|

 In addition to degree level, the type of employer impacts the salaries of health educators.
 Health educators can work in many settings, but median annual salaries can vary by over $20,000 per year.
 The following table includes data from the Bureau of Labor Statistics (BLS) on the median salaries of health educators based on their employment industry.

 MASTER'S IN HEALTH EDUCATION CAREERS

-Students who have earned one of the best master's degrees in health education will be eligible for a number of career paths.
+Students who earn one of the best master's degrees in health education qualify for a number of career paths.
 With learned skills in the areas of communication, leadership, evaluation, and research, graduates are prepared for future roles in health education that can include management, teaching, and program coordination.
-The most common careers include the following:
+The list below includes some common career paths.

 - Health Educator and Community Health Worker: Health educators teach people how to improve their behaviors to promote wellness.
 They develop strategies, collect data, and evaluate health promotion programs.
-This job can be done in a variety of settings, including hospitals, non-profit organizations, the government, and private businesses.
+Individuals may perform this job in a variety of settings, including in hospitals, nonprofit organizations, government, and private businesses.

 - Medical and Health Services Managers: Also called healthcare administrators, health services managers plan and coordinate health services.
-This job can be performed in a facility, department, or group medical practice.
+Individuals can perform this job in a facility, department, or group medical practice.